ConorWilliams/taptimise/README.md

 #### Without Git

 Press on the "Clone or download" button and "Download ZIP".
-Extract the ZIP archive. `cd` into the extracted folder (probably `taptimise-master`) and install Taptimise with `pip install .` (inluding the .) verify the installation by running: `taptimise -V`.
+Extract the ZIP archive. `cd` into the extracted folder (probably `taptimise-master`) and install Taptimise with `pip install .` (including the .) verify the installation by running: `taptimise -V`.

 #### Test